cartesi/docs/cartesi-rollups/tutorials/calculator.md

 In this tutorial, we will build a simple Calculator dApp that will illustrate how requests are sent and processed within Cartesi Rollups Infrastructure.

-This app will be written in Python
+This app will be written in Python.

 :::note
 The backend will be written using Python.
 Feel free to explore [the JavaScript version here](https://github.com/Mugen-Builders/calculator/tree/main/javascript) for added flexibility.